EithonNetwork/EithonInsanityRun/README.md

 * CHANGE: MaxAirDepth is now a double, providing greater detail for settings.
 * CHANGE: Run time is now displayed with format hh:mm:ss.dd
+* BUG: Was checking the old player block and not the current.

 ### 1.1 ()